yunxiaoshi/stock-insight-engine/README.md

     ```
     curl -X GET 'http://localhost:9200'
     ```
-    which will you give you some snapshot information about the installed Elasticsearch.
+    which should give you some snapshot information about the installed Elasticsearch.

 3. Install Kibana.
 If your Elasticsearch installation is successful, then you just need to do